 Instructions

-- In a medium saucepan, bring 2 cups (480 ml) water to boil and add ½ tsp kosher salt.
+- In a medium saucepan, bring 2 cups (480 ml) water to boil and add ½ tsp Diamond Crystal kosher salt.

-- Add green peas and cook for 4 minutes, or until the peas are firm but tender (eat one and you’ll see).
+- Add the green peas and cook for 4 minutes, or until the peas are firm but tender (eat one and you’ll see).
 Remove from the heat and let the peas cool in the cooking liquid.
-This will prevent from getting wrinkles.
+This will prevent the peas from getting wrinkles.

-- Once the peas are cooled down, reserve 1 cup (240 ml) of cooking liquid.
+- Once the peas have cooled, reserve 1 cup (240 ml) of the cooking liquid.

-- In a rice cooker bowl, put rice that has been drained well.
-Then add 1 cup of the reserved liquid.
-Add water to the rice cooker’s 2 cup line.
-Add ½ Tbsp sake and ½ tsp kosher salt and mix well.
-Place the kombu on top and start cooking the rice.
-For my family's preference, I usually add extra water, so in the image, you see the water is at 2 ½ cup line.
+- In the inner pot of a rice cooker, add the well-drained rice.
+Then, add the reserved cooking liquid.
+Add more water to the rice cooker’s 2-cup line.
+Add ½ Tbsp sake and ½ tsp Diamond Crystal kosher salt and mix well.
+Place 1 piece kombu (dried kelp) on top and start cooking the rice.
+For my family's preference, I usually add extra water, so in the image, you see the water is at the 2½-cup line.

 - Once the rice is done cooking, discard the kombu.

-- Now we’re ready to add peas.
+- Now, add the peas and toss gently with the steamed rice.
 The peas will change color with the remaining heat.
-Therefore, I recommend NOT to keep the rice in the rice cooker for a longer time (no more than 2 hours).
+Therefore, I recommend NOT to keep the rice in the rice cooker for a long time (no more than 2 hours).
 You have two choices: 1) you could add green peas to the portion you need, or 2) transfer the rice to an airtight container and store it, and serve it as you need.

 To Store